Property Tax Rates by State: Complete 2026 Guide

 | 5 | Texas | 1.68% | $3,520 | $209,500 |

-New Jersey has held the top spot for years, driven by high municipal costs, well-funded school districts, and dense suburban development.
-The median annual property tax bill in New Jersey exceeds $8,900, making it the most expensive state for homeowners in terms of property taxes alone.
+New Jersey has held the top spot for years, driven by high municipal costs and well-funded school districts.
+The median annual bill exceeds $8,900 — the most expensive in the country.

 States With the Lowest Property Tax Rates

-On the other end of the spectrum, states with the lowest property tax rates tend to rely more heavily on other revenue sources such as sales taxes, income taxes, or revenue from natural resources like oil and gas.
-Several of these states are in the South and West.
+States with the lowest rates tend to rely more on other revenue sources — sales taxes, income taxes, or natural resource revenue like oil and gas.

 |---|---|---|---|---|